Categories > Books > Harry Potter > A Horcrux’s Fate

 Holding his hand like it was the only thing tethering him to the earth.

 He let out a shaky breath.
 His eyes burnt.
-He couldn’t remember the last time he’d felt like this, not since the war, maybe not ever.
+He had no memory of ever feeling like this, maybe not since the war.
 Open.
 Exposed.
 Human.

 “I’m scared, Ginny,” he said.
 The words came out raw.
-Saying them felt like dropping whatever was left of his pride.
+Saying them seemed like dropping whatever was left of his pride.

 She leaned forward without hesitation, resting her forehead gently against his.
 Their noses touched.
 Her breath was warm, steadying.